 Last week I threw out some old notebooks and broken toys.
 I typically give almost everything away, but these were in very rough condition *shame-induced caveat.
 We know that all trash here will be picked through by neighbors, workers, or anyone else who passes by.
 It’s something that you learn to live with.
 It’s also the reason why I wait years to travel back to America with luggage of old underwear, so I can throw them away there.
 I know, I know…you’re asking yourself “why don’t you just burn them?”.
 Great idea.
 We had that idea too.
 There Aaron was, burning some old underwear, (me watching from inside) when a couple of gracious guys saw the fire going and came to help.
 They can never un-see what they saw that day; our crispy burning panties.
 And I can never un-see them see what they saw.
 We all learned our lesson.
 Travel back with the old unmentionables.
 Throw them away at your parent’s house.
 You are welcome for all the weird thoughts and feelings that accompanied that last anecdote.
 Anyway, last week while purging, I accidentally threw away one of my daughter’s private notebooks.
 We then left for the afternoon and when we returned we saw a group of children filling their little dresses and pockets with items from our trash.
 We also saw some of them reading the notebooks.
 My heart broke as the little ones scattered in embarrassment, grabbing what they could while on the move.
-We got in the house and I saw the wounded eyes of one of my children as she too felt sad for them but also felt the familiar sting of violation when watching strangers laughing and reading her private writings.
+We got in the house and I saw the wounded eyes of my child as she too felt sad for them but also felt the familiar sting of violation when watching strangers laugh and read her private writings.

 In these moments, is my heart large enough to find pity on either end?
 Do I dismiss the pain of my daughter because “at least she’s not digging through trash”?
 How can I tend to her hurting heart without asking her to shove it away because “at least she doesn’t live like them”?
 How can I comfort her when I, myself, struggle comforting my own pain, which always feels so insignificant?
 How can we live among poverty, real and heartbreaking poverty, facing it every day, and still permit ourselves to acknowledge our own hurt?